What Is TMS Therapy?

 Besides treating disorders, which we'll get into later, TMS can help diagnose disorders in the brain, as well as help, see damage to the brain.
 If you've had a stroke, multiple sclerosis, or any other disorder or injury, TMS can help see the extent of the damage, and this, in turn, can help treat it better.

 TMS can also treat disorders, too.
-If you suffer from neuropathic pain, TMS can help to alleviate it.
+If you experience neuropathic pain, TMS can help to alleviate it.
 Perhaps the best treatment it's known for, however, is depression.
 Depression is typically treated with medication and therapy, but there are cases where the depression is so severe that those treatments have little to no effect.
-TMS can help those who suffer from depression finally be able to treat it after nothing else has worked.
+TMS can help those who experience depression finally be able to treat it after nothing else has worked.

 Does It Work?